-There’s really no such thing as a “Kids Roth IRA” account – it’s simply a regular Roth IRA that parents establish for their child.
+There’s really no such thing as a “Kids Roth IRA” account – it’s simply a regular Roth IRA that parents can establish for their child.

 Let’s go over a few important ones below.

 If your child wants to enjoy tax-free withdrawals, they will have to hold the account for at least five years and wait until they turn 59 ½ before tapping into their money.
-Since we’re talking about opening a Roth IRA for a kid, the five years should be a lock.
+Since we’re talking about opening a Roth IRA for a child, the five years should be a lock.

 Good to know: Keep in mind that contributions to a Roth IRA can be withdrawn tax-free and penalty-free at any time.
 However, withdrawals of earnings prior to the age of 59 ½ (or before the account is 5 years old) are generally subject to income tax unless it’s a qualified distribution and to a 10% early withdrawal penalty unless you qualify for an exception.